Emergency telephone number: 000

+1122

+1122 is an emergency telephone number in Pakistan.
+It can be used to call for fire and medical emergencies.

+Standardisation

 ITU standard: 112 or 911

 The International Telecommunication Union has officially set two standard emergency phone numbers for countries to use in the future.
-AP reports that member states have agreed that either 911 or 112 should be designated as emergency phone numbers – 911 is currently used in North America, while 112 is standard across the EU and in many other countries worldwide.
+AP reports that member states have agreed that either 911 or 112 should be designated as emergency phone numbers – 911 is more commonly used in the Americas, while 112 is standard across the EU and in many other countries worldwide.